microsoft/vscode-cpptools/Extension/readme.developer.md

 ## Building the Extension

+### When using F5 Debug
+The `launch.json` entries now specify a `preLaunchTask` that will build the extension before launching using the `yarn watch` command, and will wait until the build is ready.
+The watch command will continue to watch from that point.

+If the extension is already built, the the watch will be very quick.

 ### From Inside VSCode
 There are two tasks that can be run from inside VSCode to build the extension.